Mad River interview with Rick Bockner & Tom Manning

-Where did you find this recordings, that were released by Shagrat Records?
-There's an early version of "Wind Chimes" plus three unreleased tunes including very interesting track titled "Timothy".
-B side is from the later period of your second album Paradise Bar & Grill.
+There’s an early version of “Wind Chimes” plus three unreleased tunes including very interesting track titled “Timothy”.

 Tom: San Francisco was the place to be for a rock band in 1967 during the Summer of Love.
 We settled first in Berkeley because Duke’s sister lived there and we liked being in the smaller University town.
 Duke’s full name is Gregory Leroy Dewey, and we knew him as Greg during the Mad River years.
 He became Duke after MR broke up and he joined Country Joe and the Fish.

-You were very unique, innovative and psychedelic + you had politically minded lyrics.
+You were very unique, innovative and psychedelic.
+You also had political lyrics.
 What can you tell us about song writing process in Mad River?

 Later, more of us began to present songs for our set lists.
 Duke began to sing some leads, I began to solo more or do duets with David.
 By the time we disbanded, we were all writing material for the band.
 I liked where it was going and regretted it when we broke up.
 Underneath the veneer of psychedelia, we all had a good grounding in folk, bluegrass, ragtime, and blues.
 By the second album, we were referring to that music more, and Lawrence’s songwriting was less predominant than earlier.